 What fees does the bank charge, and are there ways to waive the monthly service fee?

 Next, research how to open a business bank account with the bank you’re considering.
-Some have very simple online processes, while others require you to come into a physical branch to apply.
+Some have very simple online processes, while a few may require you to visit a physical branch to apply.